Are there volunteer opportunities available at this time?

 Airport Meet and Greet Volunteers – We’re seeking outgoing, super-friendly volunteers to welcome out-of-state wish families at DIA.
 You must have a very flexible schedule with occasional daytime, evening and weekend availability.
 Please see the job description on the “Volunteer Positions” page for more information.

-To apply for these positions, please complete and return this Volunteer Application to the Director of Volunteers.
-Instructions are included on the form.
+To apply for these positions, please complete the Volunteer Application.
 Please note clearly on the application which of the three positions above you are applying for.
 Based upon on the need to fill these positions, we will consider applications, schedule interviews, run background checks (and receive successful results), and notify eligible candidates of their selection.
 Then at a later date, selected volunteers will be expected to attend the Volunteer Orientation.

 When will you be accepting additional volunteers?

-We are updating our Volunteer Orientation program and will be considering volunteer candidates for most positions after January 2017.
 If you have submitted a Volunteer Application, thank you for your interest!
 You will be invited to an orientation meeting when they are scheduled.
-If you would like your name to be added to the waiting list to be invited to future orientation meetings, please complete and return this Volunteer Application to the Director of Volunteers.
+If you would like your name to be added to the waiting list to be invited to future orientation meetings, please complete the volunteer application.

 What are you looking for in a volunteer?

 Volunteers must be positive, outgoing, and passionate about children and our mission.
 It is important that volunteers work well in a team environment.
 In addition, we seek volunteers who are open-minded, creative, professional, flexible, and willing to make themselves available for volunteer opportunities.

 Please note that most opportunities, including wish granting, have a minimum age requirement of 21 years old.
 If you are younger and would like to help us make wishes come true, please learn more about our Kids For Wish Kids® program.